iMoon07/Penjelajah-CyberSecurity/Investigations/REVERSE-SHELL-DETECTION/reverse-shell-server-side-en.md

 eksQr..)www-data@server01:/var/www/hack/mutillidae/src$
 ```

-*Analysis:* Because the reverse shell communication is transmitted without encryption, the session can be observed directly in plaintext.
+Because the reverse shell communication is transmitted without encryption, the session can be observed directly in plaintext.
 The packet capture reveals the interactive shell prompt: `www-data@server01:/var/www/hack/mutillidae/src$`.
 This confirms that the attacker successfully obtained an interactive shell on the target server.

 ---